annaandmandy/personal_website_cs412/readme.md

-This project was made based on BU CS412
+This project was made based on BU CS412 \n
 My Website: https://annaandmandy.pythonanywhere.com/

 # create/start the django project in the current directory